Louis Gerhard De Geer

+Baron Louis Gerard De Geer af Finspång (18 July 1818 – 24 September 1896) was a Swedish statesman, lawyer, and writer who served as the first Prime Minister of Sweden from 1876 to 1880.
+He previously served as Prime Minister for Justice from 1858 to 1870.
+De Geer was the principal architect of the 1865 representation reform, replacing the Riksdag of the Estates with a bicameral parliament and playing a pivotal role in modernizing Swedish politics.

+Biography

-Baron Louis Gerard De Geer af Finspång (18 July 181824 September 1896) was a Swedish statesman and writer.
-He was born at Finspång Castle in Risinge parish.
-He was a lawyer, and in 1855 became president of the Göta hovrätt, or lord justice for the appellate court of Götaland.
+De Geer was born at Finspång Castle in Risinge parish, and was a member of the De Geer family.
+He was a lawyer, and in 1855 became president of the Göta Court of Appeal, or lord justice for the appellate court of Götaland.
 From 7 April 1858 to 3 June 1870 he was Prime Minister for Justice and again from 11 May 1875 to 20 March 1876.
 As a member of the nobility, he took part in the Swedish Riksdag of the Estates from 1851 onwards.
 From 1867 to 1878 he was the member for Stockholm in the first chamber in the New Riksdag, where he introduced and passed many useful reforms.

+According to his Minnen ("Memoirs") he considered himself a Liberal, in sympathy with universal suffrage.
+He never tried, however, to introduce legislation which he deemed impossible to get through the Riksdag.

 Architect of the New Riksdag

 De Geer's greatest political achievement was the reform of the Swedish representative system.
-The reforms introduced a bi-cameral elected Riksdag replacing the existing cumbersome and less democratic Riksdag of the Estates, a hangover from the later Medieval Times.
+The reforms introduced a bi-cameral elected Riksdag replacing the existing cumbersome and less democratic Riksdag of the Estates, a hangover from the later Medieval period.
 This measure was accepted by the Riksdag in December 1865, and received the royal sanction on 22 June 1866.
 For some time after this De Geer enjoyed considerable popularity.
 He retired from the ministry in 1870, but took office again, as Prime Minister of Justice in 1875.